Janhutter/disco-conv-splade/README.md

 | `fusion`          | The configuration used to obtain DiSCo fusion.                              |

-Do not that is necessary to set `hf_training: false` in the config files for query rewrite methods, as it utilizes the pretrained SPLADE model without any further training.
+Do note that is necessary to set `hf_training: false` in the config files for query rewrite methods, as it utilizes the pretrained SPLADE model without any further training.

 ### multi-teacher distillation
 To perform multi-teacher distillation, you would need to create a distillation run file that combines the outputs from multiple teachers.
 This can be done by merging the run files obtained from evaluating each teacher on the training set with the following script: